Skip to content

 Within 48–72 hours post-event, your SDRs and marketers should be in sync, sending personalized follow-ups based on actual interactions.
 That means referencing:

-Where possible, be conversational and keep the message brief.
-Feel free to provide value through a relevant asset or next step—something that shows you're paying attention, not just checking a box.
+Keep messages short and relevant.
+Provide value through a relevant asset or next step to show you're not just checking a box.

 Tip 💡 Make sure lead scoring is enabled to help differentiate between sales-ready leads and those better suited for ongoing marketing nurture.